Breaking: OAU lion kills zookeeper during feeding, university mourns

 - Abiodun Olanrewaju, the spokesperson of the university, disclosed the incident in a statement on Monday

-- According to Olanrewaju, Olawuyi was attacked while feeding the lion, a activity he had done for over nine years
+- According to Olanrewaju, Olawuyi was attacked while feeding the lion, an activity he had done for over nine years

 PAY ATTENTION: The 2024 Business Leaders Awards Present Entrepreneurs that Change Nigeria for the Better.
 Check out their Stories!